mansim07/dataplex-labs/lab1/README.md

         echo "==========="
         ```

-- **Step3:**  Cloud logging sink to capture the audit data which we can later query to run and visualize audit reports.
+- **Step 3:**  Cloud logging sink to capture the audit data which we can later query to run and visualize audit reports.
 Grant permissions to the Cloud Logging sink’s Google Managed Service Account for the Central Operations Domain lake->Data Product zone->Audit Data asset

     - **Step 3.1:**  Create the Cloud Logging sink to capture the Dataplex Audit logs into a BigQuery  table